-These criteria will remain in force for those students who fail end-of-semester exam.
-(2) and (3) percentages will be maintained, but students will have to redo end-of-semester exam (1) in order to pass the course.
+These criteria will remain in force for those students who fail the end-of-semester exam.
+Percentages of items (2) and (3) will be maintained, but students will have to redo the end-of-semester exam (1) in order to pass the course.

-Option B- Final evaluation system
+OPTION B- Final evaluation system

-- (1) End-of-term exam (80%).
+(1) End-of-term exam (80%).
 It will consist of a test based on text identifications, short questions and a text commentary.
 This test will be based on the material discussed in the teaching sessions, the critical apparatus as well as on the reading of the novels combined with the online watching of two films (two novels included in the syllabus).
-Students will need to get at least 50% of the end-of-the term exam to pass the course. - (2) Delivery of a term paper based on students' response to novels and their film versions (20%).
+Students will need to get at least 50% of the end-of-the term exam to pass the course.

+(2) Delivery of a term paper based on the student's reaction to novels and their cinematografic versions (20%).
 Students will privately watch two films, A Clockwork Orange, by Stanley Kubrik and The Namesake by Mira Nair, and submit a brief comparative essay of only one of the films and its corresponding novel.